quietui/quiet/docs/docs/restyle.md

 <link rel="stylesheet" href="{% cdnUrl '/dist/themes/restyle.css' %}">
 ```

 Restyle uses your theme's variables as a baseline, so things will look familiar right away.
-Feel free to customize any of its styles in your own CSS by overriding the properties you want to change.

 :::info
 Restyle is just a starting point.
-Feel free to customize it and make it your own!
+Feel free to customize any of its styles in your own CSS by overriding the properties you want to change!
 :::

 ## Style demonstration